-Separately, of special note in the auction will be Les Arts, 1898, by Alphonse Mucha, a complete set of four lithographs in colors from a private Southern California collection (est. $30,000-40,000); Red-Yellow-Blue, 1986, by Richard Diebenkorn, a soft-ground etching and drypoint in colors (est. $20,000-30,000); and Standard Station, 1966, by Edward Ruscha, a screenprint in colors, an unsigned early trial proof from the 66 undesignated proofs recorded by Engberg and Phillpot (est. $30,000-40,000).
+Separately, of special note in the auction will be Les Arts, 1898, by Alphonse Mucha, a complete set of four lithographs in colours from a private Southern California collection (est. $30,000-40,000); Red-Yellow-Blue, 1986, by Richard Diebenkorn, a soft-ground etching and drypoint in colours (est. $20,000-30,000); and Standard Station, 1966, by Edward Ruscha, a screenprint in colours, an unsigned early trial proof from the 66 undesignated proofs recorded by Engberg and Phillpot (est. $30,000-40,000).
 To date, only four other trial proofs from the 66 undesignated proofs have come to auction.

-The sale's illustrated catalog will be available online in the weeks preceding it, for review and purchase at www.bonhams.com/auctions/20911/.
+The sale's illustrated catalogue will be available online in the weeks preceding it, for review and purchase at www.bonhams.com/auctions/20911/.